It's all In the (Exponential) Family: An Equivalence between Maximum Likelihood Estimation and Control Variates for Sketching Algorithms: SUPPLEMENT TO EXPERIMENTS

 We can make two observations from the plots in Figure~\ref{5by5plot_FH}.
 First, when the angle $\theta$ between the two vectors is fixed, the squared norm of the vectors does not affect the convergence of all five methods, as each horizontal row displays a similar trend.
 Second, there is varying performance among the inner product estimates obtained via different root-finding algorithms when vectors are either close to each other ($\theta = \frac{\pi}{12})$ or far apart from each other ($\theta = \frac{11 \pi}{12}$).

 Further, the plots depicted in Figure~\ref{single_MSE_FH} examine the case where $\|\vec{x}_1\|^2 = \|\vec{x}_2\|^2$, and $\theta = \frac{\pi}{12}$ and summarizes the MSE of five baseline methods.
-From Figure~\ref{single_MSE_FH}, it is clear that {\tt MLE-NR} has inferior performance (excluding the baseline random projection estimate) until the number of observations $k$ surpasses a certain value ($\approx 70$); after that, it has similar performance to {\tt CV-EM} and {\tt MLE-Secant}.
+From Figure~\ref{single_MSE_FH}, it is clear that {\tt MLE-NR} has inferior performance (excluding the baseline random projection estimate) until the number of observations $k$ surpasses a certain value ($\approx 70$); after that, it has similar performance to {\tt CV-FP} and {\tt MLE-Secant}.
 For the smaller value of $k$, the MSE of {\tt CV-Emp} is lower than {\tt CV-Init}.
-However, the MSE of both algorithms converges as $k$ increases.
-The {\tt MLE-Secant} and {\tt CV-EM} secant have the same performance, which is superior to the other algorithms.
+However, the MSE of both algorithms converges as $k$ increases. {\tt MLE-Secant} and {\tt CV-FP} have the same performance, which is superior to the other algorithms.

 (ii) \textbf{Proportion of outliers in $10,000$ estimates:} A smaller proportion of outliers suggests better performance.
 We generate the boxplots of the estimates of the inner product obtained using baseline methods over $10,000$ runs and present them in Figure~\ref{side_by_side_bp_FH} for $k=10$ and $k=20$.
 We summarise the corresponding proportion of outliers and a fraction of cubic equations with three real roots in Table~\ref{outlier_FH_table}.